massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 ### `<CONTAINER style="background-image: url();">`

-When the image is fully decorative and not providing any information, adding an image as a CSS background with this technique is a good method.
+When the image is fully decorative and does not provide any information, adding an image as a CSS background with this technique is a good method.

 #### Use cases:
 - banner image